Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

     :skipif: not torch.cuda.is_available()

     # default used by the Trainer
-    trainer = Trainer(precision=32, gpus=1)
+    trainer = Trainer(precision=32)

     # 16-bit precision
-    trainer = Trainer(precision=16, gpus=1)
+    trainer = Trainer(precision=16, gpus=1)  # works only on CUDA

+    # bfloat16 precision
+    trainer = Trainer(precision="bf16")

     # 64-bit precision
-    trainer = Trainer(precision=64, gpus=1)
+    trainer = Trainer(precision=64)

-.. note:: When running on TPUs, torch.float16 will be used but tensor printing will still show torch.float32.
+.. note:: When running on TPUs, torch.bfloat16 will be used but tensor printing will still show torch.float32.

-.. note:: 16-bit precision is not supported on CPUs.

-.. admonition::  If you are interested in using Apex 16-bit training
+.. admonition::  If you are interested in using Apex 16-bit training:
    :class: dropdown

     NVIDIA Apex and DDP have instability problems.
 We recommend using the native AMP for 16-bit precision with multiple GPUs.